 The total project cost is currently estimated between \$16.5 and \$17.5 million.
-Architects and consultants will work with a university building committee, a general contractor/construction manager, an independent third-party commissioning agent, and Facilities Management to advance campus master planning and design principles, as well as sustainability requirements (LEED Silver is baseline).
+General Contractors and design consultants will work with a university building committee, an independent third-party commissioning agent, and Facilities Management to advance overall site and campus master planning principles, as well as sustainability requirements (LEED Silver is baseline).
 For general campus planning and standards information, visit http://planning.uark.edu.